abdulrahim2002/thinkersclub/pages/contribute.md

 git clone <url_you_just_copied>
 ```

-To keep track of changes in [original repo](https://github.com/abdulrahim2002/thinkersclub/) you might find it useful to add upstream, bu running:
+To keep track of changes in [original repo](https://github.com/abdulrahim2002/thinkersclub/) you might find it useful to add upstream, by running:

 ```bash
 git remote add upstream git@github.com:abdulrahim2002/thinkersclub.git
 ```

-This will add upstream as a remote in your local repository so your can run `git fetch` to *fetch* changes and then successively run `git merge upstream/main origin/main` to get those changes in your *main*.
+This will add upstream as a remote in your local repository so your can run `git fetch` to *fetch* changes and then successively run `git merge origin/main` to get those changes in your *main*.

-Subsequently you can do the following to keep up to date:
+Subsequently, you can do the following to keep up to date:

 ```
 git fetch upstream      # fetches latest changes from original repository to your upstream